sap-contributions/stacks/tiny/dockerfile/run/README.md

 ## Notes & Known Issues

 ### Golang Compilation
 Please use the `golang:stretch` image to compile golang binaries.
-There are known incompatibilities between the `glibc` libraries in `golang:latest` compared to `Tiny` because `golang:latest` is a reference to the `golang:buster` image and `buster` deviates from ubuntu `bionic`, on which `Tiny` is based.
+There are known incompatibilities between the `glibc` libraries in `golang:latest` compared to `Tiny` because `golang:latest` is a reference to the `golang:buster` image and `buster` deviates from ubuntu `jammy`, on which `Tiny` is based.

 ## Building